 Warm and toasty and just in time for winter, the Hot Toddy is a classic hot drink and it is very simple to make.
-The basic recipe requires only a base liquor, honey, lemon, and tea though some people prefer to skip the tea bag.
+The basic recipe requires only a base liquor, honey, lemon, and tea.
+The best part is that you can put your own spin on this iconic drink.

-Brandy, rum, and whiskey all make an excellent base for the Hot Toddy and which you choose may be a matter of personal taste or whatever you have on hand.
-On most days, I tend to prefer a robust bourbon in mine though it is also nice to switch it up from time to time.
+Brandy, rum, and whiskey all make an excellent base for the Hot Toddy and which you choose will be a matter of personal taste or whatever you have on hand.
+A robust bourbon is a personal preference, but it is also nice to switch it up from time to time.

 - Heat water in a tea kettle or the microwave.

-- Once warm, add a tea bag and allow to steep for about 3-5 minutes (or according to the tea's recommended brewing time).
+- Once warm, add a tea bag and allow to steep for about 3 to 5 minutes (or according to the tea's recommended brewing time).

-- While brewing the tea, prepare your mug or an Irish coffee glass by first filling it with warm water.
+- While brewing the tea, heat your mug or an Irish coffee glass by filling it with warm water.

 - Once the glass is warm, dump the water and coat the bottom with honey.

-- Add the liquor and squeeze in the juice from a lemon quarter.
+- Add the liquor and squeeze the juice from a lemon quarter.

 - When the tea has steeped, pour it into the prepared glass and stir.